idrissha101/report_generator/README.md

 # Report Generator Tool
 This tool is a user-customizable report generation tool.
-It is derived from the ICT Fixture PM Report Generation Tool used at SIMS.
 This software is built using Python.
 The tool reads the questions/steps that need to be recorded in the report from an Excel file.
 The Excel file can be edited by users for any questions/steps they require.
 The different questions are labeled by the input types, these different input types will display and process the answers of these questions differently.

 ## Installation
 ### Basic usage only